digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_2.md

 ## Object-oriented programming <a id="object"></a>

-- Encourage studengs to program using objects (instead of procedurally)
+- Encourage students to program using objects (instead of procedurally)
 - Notice: when creating the `run()` method, the jif_labeler_instance switches to "self".

 ![Solution](../assets/python_solution_5.png)